 \subsection{Experimental Setups}

 \Paragraph{Datasets and protocols.} Two evaluation protocols are used in this work.
 In \textbf{Protocol 1}, we provide evaluations on four widely-used benchmark datasets: CASIA~\cite{zhang2012face}, Idiap Replay attack~\cite{chingovska2012effectiveness}, MSU-MFSD~\cite{wen2015face}, and Oulu-NPU~\cite{boulkenafet2017oulu}.
 Following the prior works, we regard each dataset as one domain and apply the leave-one-out testing protocol to evaluate the cross-domain generalization.
 In \textbf{Protocol 2}, we conduct similar cross-domain evaluations on the larger-scale datasets: CASIA-SURF~\cite{Zhang_2019_CVPR,surf}, CASIA-CeFA~\cite{Liu_2021_WACV,cefa}, and WMCA~\cite{wmca}.
 Compared to datasets in \textbf{Protocol 1}, datasets in \textbf{Protocol 2} have much more subjects and richer environment variations, and thus the results can better reflect model performance.
-In both protocols, we include CelebA-Spoof~\cite{CelebA-Spoof} as the supplementary training data to increase the diversity of training samples to learn better spoof representations.
+In both protocols, we include CelebA-Spoof~\cite{CelebA-Spoof} as the supplementary training data to increase the diversity of training samples to learn better representations.

 \Paragraph{Implementation details.} The input images are cropped and resized to $224\times224\times3$ and split into a patch size of $16\times16$.
 We use an Adam optimizer with an initial learning rate of 1e-4 and weight decay of 1e-6.
 The batch size is 8 for each training domain.
 We use ViT-Base as our backbone whose output embedding dimension is 768, and the MLP head contains two fully-connected layers whose dimensions are 512 and 2.
 The adapter layers have dimension $n=768$ and $m=64$.
 We set the number of ensemble adapters $K=2$ in the experiments.
 More experimental results of the ensemble adapters are in the supplementary materials.
 We first train the MLP head for 100 iterations in the pre-training stage and then the ensemble adapters and FWT layers for 4000 iterations in the fine-tuning stage.
 Our method is implemented using Pytorch.
-The source code and trained models will be made available to the public.

 \Paragraph{Evaluation metrics.} We evaluate the model performance using three metrics: Half Total Error Rate (HTER), Area Under Curve (AUC), and True Positive Rate (TPR) at a fixed False Positive Rate (FPR).
 While HTER and AUC assess the theoretical performance, TPR at a certain FPR is adept at reflecting how well the model performs in practice.
 We use TPR@FPR=1\% as the metric which is a high usability setting.